-With every wedding I photograph I bring along nearly 40 years of photographic experience for the Bride, Groom & their families.
-I have seen it all… mostly all beautiful, but occasionally bad and sometimes even the ugly.
-All this experience enables me to anticipate and capture everything that happens during a wedding, rain, hail or shine!
+With every wedding I photograph I bring along many years of photographic experience for the Bride, Groom & their families.
+I have seen everything… mostly all beautiful, but occasionally bad and sometimes even the ugly.
+All this experience enables me to anticipate and capture so much that happens during a wedding day.

 Today when I photograph at weddings, I am very much aware that as I click the shutter on my latest high-tech equipment, I am essentially still doing what I did all those years ago with my old 35mm SLR film camera.
 I am seizing and freezing moments that will live on forever.
 Images that when looked at in years to come will take families right back in time to that very second.

 As a Father myself of four beautiful children (ages 24, 22, 16 and 7) I understand how at the end of the day weddings are really just all about love and family, and how important it is for each family to have their special moments captured as if it were my own.